-3.3 Relationship between independent variables and household vulnerability to climate change
+3.3 Relationship between independent variables and Household Vulnerability to climate change

-For determining the relationship between independent variables and household vulnerability to climate change, Pearson correlation coefficient test was utilized, the results of which are presented in the Table 6.
-The observations of Table 6 demonstrate that variables such as income of primary women, primary women contribution in household income, household head had positive and significant relationship with the vulnerability of households at 1 percent level of significance.
-Income of primary women and primary women contribution in household income has positive significant relation with LVI of households.
-It is because in the study area income of primary women and their contribution is more in the household only when the household is female headed.
-Usually in male headed households’ primary women contribution is very less.
-So, a positive significant correlation indicates that where primary women income is high their vulnerability value is also high which denotes that female headed households are comparatively more vulnerable to the impacts of climate change then the male headed households.
-A positive significant correlation with type of households also confirms this fact that female headed households are more vulnerable to climate change since it was assigned a higher nominal value i.e. 2, during analysis.
-The findings are similar with a study conducted in Ghana which highlighted that female headed households are more vulnerable to climate change then male headed households [25].
-Remaining variables namely age of primary women, access and control over productive resources, contribution and control over household income and workload were positive but non-significantly correlated with LVI of households whereas variables namely education level of primary women, participation in decision making are negative but non-significantly correlated with the LVI of households.
+For determining the relationship between independent variables and household vulnerability to climate change, the Pearson correlation coefficient test was utilized, the results of which are presented in Table 6.
+The observations of Table 6 demonstrate that variables such as income of primary women, primary women's contribution to household income, and household head had a positive and significant relationship with the vulnerability of households at a 1 percent level of significance.
+The income of primary women and primary women's contribution to household income has a positive significant relation with the LVI of households.
+It is because in the study area income of primary women and their contribution is more in the household only when the household is female-headed.
+Usually in male-headed households’ primary women's contribution is much less.
+So, a positive significant correlation indicates that where primary women's income is high their vulnerability value is also high which denotes that female-headed households are comparatively more vulnerable to the impacts of climate change than male-headed households.
+A positive significant correlation with the type of households also confirms the fact that female-headed households are more vulnerable to climate change since it was assigned a higher nominal value i.e. 2, during analysis.
+The findings are similar to a study conducted in Ghana which highlighted that female-headed households are more vulnerable to climate change than male-headed households [25].
+The remaining variables namely age of primary women, access and control over productive resources, and contribution and control over household income and workload were positive but non-significantly correlated with LVI of households whereas variables namely education level of primary women, participation in decision making are negative but non-significantly correlated with the LVI of households.

 Table 6: Relation between independent variables and LVI of households